LISTEN TO AUDIO OF THIS CONTENT

 Exercise releases “happy” hormones called endorphins that put you in a good mood and help take your mind off smoking.

-Stock Up on Mints and Chewing Gum
+Mints and Chewing Gum

 They give your mouth something to do, freshen your breath and reduce cravings for a cigarette.